eunomia-bpf/nvbit-tutorial/tools/mem_trace/README.md

 }
 ```

-The key aspects of the instrumentation:

-1. We filter for memory instructions (skipping non-memory and constant memory ops)
-2. We map each opcode to a numeric ID for compact representation
-3. For each memory reference operand in an instruction, we:
-   - Insert a call to `instrument_mem`
-   - Pass the predicate, opcode ID, memory address, grid ID, and channel pointer
-4. The memory address is extracted with `nvbit_add_call_arg_mref_addr64`
-5. The grid launch ID is filled in at launch time with `nvbit_add_call_arg_launch_val64`
+The key aspects of the instrumentation: we filter for memory instructions (skipping non-memory and constant memory ops), map each opcode to a numeric ID for compact representation, and for each memory reference operand in an instruction, insert a call to `instrument_mem` and pass the predicate, opcode ID, memory address, grid ID, and channel pointer.
+The memory address is extracted with `nvbit_add_call_arg_mref_addr64`, and the grid launch ID is filled in at launch time with `nvbit_add_call_arg_launch_val64`.

 ### 3. Receiver Thread